Glyca/RunicOrbs/README.md

-[FIX] Jump and walking are not FPS dependant anymore [FIX] You are not stuck when you fall at low FPS thanks to destucking [FIX] Removed useless lighting system until a real implementation [BUG] At the boundary between negative chunks, there is some ghost blocks (unbreakeable, breaks physic...)
+[FIX] Jump and walking are not FPS dependant anymore [FIX] You are not stuck when you fall at low FPS thanks to destucking [FIX] Removed useless lighting system until a real implementation [BUG] At the boundary between negative chunks, there is some ghost blocks (unbreakable, breaks physic...)
 ```
 ###v0.0.3 (March 7 2012)
 ```